code-terminator/classwise_rationale/README.md

 ```

 ## Getting Started
 Below is the step-by-step instruction for running our code.
-After cloning the repo, please first run the following script to download the dataset and the pre-trained word embeddings.
+Please first contact the authors for detailed instructions to obtain the access and URL to download the dataset.
+After cloning the repo, you could replace the URL placeholder in `download.sh`.
+Then, you are all set to download the dataset and the pre-trained word embeddings by running:

 ```bash
 sh download_data.sh